 Students are expected to be willing, full-time participants in the program.
-It is expected that graduate students will forgo external (outside of the university) employment while enrolled so that they may devote their full attention to the program.
-Student participation includes attending mandatory meetings and engaging in other activities of the program, such as the annual IB Ph.D. retreat.
-Failure to fulfill responsibilities, or to follow the policies and guidelines, may result in the loss of eligibility for scholarships and/or teaching assistantships and subsequently exclusion from the program.
+It is expected that graduate students will forgo full-time employment while enrolled so that they may devote their full attention to the program.

 A. Student Responsibilities:

 Students must use their FAU email as the primary source for correspondence with the program, as per FAU email policy.